rjonnal/octoblob/examples/optopol_interface/README.md

 # to be segmented) or too low (i.e., missing the brightest pixels.
 ```

 Selection of these line segments causes the $v$ plot for that region to appear in the right panel.
 When multiple regions are created, multiple plots are generated on the right, with the rectangles and plot lines color-coordinated for comparison.
 The `backspace` key deletes the last region, and clicking outside of the B-scan on the left clears all of the regions.
-The `enter` key saves the figure and associated data in two places: the working directory, in a folder called `layer_velocities_results` and in the `org` folder containing the raw ORG data.
+The `enter` key saves the figure and associated data in two places: the working directory, in a folder called `layer_velocities_results` in the `org` folder containing the raw ORG data.

 ## Example results